dinoair/mipt_network_course/README.md

-This is a web-site made with Django that utilizes person segmentation to change background in portraits.
+This is a web-site made with Django that utilizes pretrained neural network with ResNext50 encoder and U-net decoder for person segmentation.
-Neural network architecture can be found in url_image/backend/models.
+Background in portraits is changed after person is segmented.